sellersindustry/SherpaJS/README.md

 ### Proposed Features
+ - Fix linter, remove the linter and move each to it's perspective location
  - How do you handle Environment files?
  - Build Test Harness to test standard endpoint features, bug detection, (and later Vercel Deployment).
  - Support more than Text and JSON body payloads